jspmccain/jspmccain.github.io/about.md

 My name is Scott McCain, I'm a PhD student with [Dr. Erin Bertrand](http://erinbertrand.blogspot.ca/) at Dalhousie University in the [Department of Biology](https://www.dal.ca/faculty/science/biology.html).

-I am broadly interested in how microbial metabolism and how it connects with large-scale ocean processes.
+I am broadly interested in microbial metabolism: what are the organizing principles?
+What are the trade-offs?
+How does metabolism connect with large-scale ocean processes?
 I've mostly studied surface-dwelling marine microbes (the green kind).
 I use a combination of *in situ* observations (metaproteomics and metatranscriptomics), and mathematical modelling, to explore how microbes do what they do.
+Trace metals like iron and manganese have also been mostly the focus of my work during my PhD.

 A lot of my work focuses around an (incredible) instrument called a mass spectrometer (mostly of the Orbitrap variety).
 But I've found using published datasets to be very fruitful ([this paper](https://pubmed.ncbi.nlm.nih.gov/31483995/) of ours was entirely conducted on >10 previously published papers!).
 I also spend a considerable amount of time studying bias in observations, with a strong focus on metaproteomic observations.